Rahulseh1998/spring-boot-rest-api/README.md

 GET -------------------  /find/{name}    {student matching name}

-to start the project just download the jar file and run in terminal java -jar {filename}.jar
+to start the project just download the jar file and run in terminal

+mvn clean install spring boot:run
+Now go to the browser to check the api at localhost:8080